 Electoral Manipulation and Authoritarian Resilience

 - Plurality Party Bloc Rule.
-I am collaborating with Bernie Grofman (UC Irvine) to study the effects of plurality party bloc rule.
-We are interested in studying how this unique voting rule is aided by the strategic manipulation of constituency boundaries and district magnitude in Singapore.
-Besides, we are also working with Shaheen Mozaffar (Bridgewater State) to compare how the multiseat plurality bloc voting rule undermines democracy in Cameroon, Chad, Djibouti and Senegal.
+I have been collaborating with Bernie Grofman (UC Irvine) to study the effects of plurality party bloc electoral rule.
+Part of our research on how this unique voting rule is aided by the strategic manipulation of constituency boundaries and district magnitude in Singapore is published in Commonwealth and Comparative Politics.

 Social Media in Authoritarian Regimes